pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * Every server-side function pauses 1 second before returning
 * Imagine your language allowed 120 characters per line, 8 lines per function
 * Do it without a data store
-* Act as if Redis is the only data store in the world
+* Imagine Redis is the only data store in the world
-* memcached is the only data store in the world
+* Imagine memcached is the only data store in the world
 * Imagine hard disks are physically impossible.
 What does the internet look like?
 * Do it without a middle tier
+* Do it with client-side javascript and couchdb only
 * Do it without loops
 * Do it without disk IO
 * Strings, ints, binary, and associative arrays can build many things